That’s No Moon. It’s a Satellite

-As any Star Wars fan can surmise, and any parent can avow, there are moments when new babies make you look at the world a little differently.
-As a long-time fan of the band Guster – stemming from my encountering the then-trio playing alongside the buskers in Harvard Square – the song “Satellite” was included on my personal list of “songs I like that could possibly keep an infant quiet.”
+There are moments when new babies make you look at the world a little differently.
+As a long-time fan of the band Guster, the song “Satellite” remains on my personal list of “songs that could keep an infant quiet.”
 The tune was so successful in this regard that I ended up listening to Ryan Miller’s dulcet tones on repeat, often in the middle of the night, for much of 2016 and early 2017.
 On one of those evenings (probably around 3:00 AM, after the 20th viewing on YouTube), I enthusiastically decided that “Satellite” could be Director Krennic’s theme song.
 In my stupor, and with that misguided premise in mind I hastily penned and sent an e-mail to Guster’s management wondering if anyone in the band is a Star Wars fan, and would they agree to sit for an interview.
 So, that is how I ended up talking about Star Wars, Skywalker Ranch, and Colin Trevorrow with the lead singer of an alternative rock band.
 The Force works in mysterious ways.
 Watch “Satellite” and Enjoy the Q&A…

 John Bishop: So, you’ve seen Rogue One: A Star Wars Story.
 Did you ever think that “Satellite” could be Director Krennic’s theme song?